dlt-science/science-notes/blogs/POS/pos.md

 ## The Energy Intensity of Blockchain Consensus Mechanisms and Bitcoin's Overwhelming Energy Footprint

- Proof-of-Work (PoW) systems like Bitcoin are criticised for their high energy requirements, comparable to those of industrialised nations, due to their correlation with market capitalization {cite}`sedlmeir2020energy`.
+ Proof-of-Work (PoW) systems like Bitcoin are criticised for their high energy requirements, comparable to those of industralised nations, due to their correlation with market capitalization {cite}`sedlmeir2020energy`.
 Proof-of-Work (PoW) is a mechanism designed to resist Sybil attacks, and it has been implemented in many of the initial cryptocurrencies {cite}`nakamoto2008bitcoin`.
 This raises sustainability concerns.
 Platt et al. {cite}`platt2021energy` demonstrate that Proof-of-Stake (PoS) systems, which prioritise validators with higher stakes in the native currency, significantly reduce energy consumption.
 Despite this, Bitcoin's energy use dwarfs that of all analysed PoS systems by at least two orders of magnitude, emphasising the potential of PoS as a more sustainable alternative {cite}`ismail2019review`.

 ## Variation in Energy Footprint and Consumption Patterns Among PoS Systems